edrlab/thorium-reader-doc/epub-doc/en/src/pages/110_libraries_actions.md

         window to let you choose where to export the publication.

 Import a Publication

-:   Located at the top right corner and 5th element in te tabulation
+   Located at the top right corner and 5th element in te tabulation
-    order, just before the main content, the [+ Import a Publication]{.ui_button} button speaks by itself.
+    order, just before the main content, the <span class="ui_button">+ Import a Publication</span> button speaks by itself.
 Activating it will cause the opening of a system context window to let your select a file on your computer system.
 Navigate to the file you want to open, and validate.
 The file will appear in the Recently added section of